LuisArmando-TestCoder/scientia/readme.md

 # Scientia Oriens Omni

+Deep Reasoning can be found within a thinking framework, we can make reasoning outputs deterministic by transforming language onto boolean algebraic claims and collapsing the truth tables into a single truth or contradiction

 > **Recursive Epistemological Claim Analysis for Deno**
 > **Automate first‑principles thinking, boolean validation, and analogy generation with a single CLI command.**